rexismonk/Mergers-and-Acquisitions-Target-Prediction-Project/README.md

 1. Clone the repository.
 2. Install the required dependencies (`pandas`, `scikit-learn`, `xgboost`, `imblearn`, `shap`).
-3. Place the raw CSV files from the original data source into the `data/raw/` directory.
+3. Place the raw CSV files from the original data source into the same directory as the script.
 4. Run the Jupyter Notebooks in sequential order from `01` to `04` to replicate the analysis.